 I wanted a pair of simple, comfy summer shoes; I had a pair of old flip flops that were fraying and had pokey sequins.
-My mom had a bag of cloths we were about to donate so I had a nice selection of old t-shirts to choose from for the straps.2.
-How did you make it?
+My mom had a bag of cloths we were about to donate so I had a nice selection of old t-shirts to choose from for the straps.

 I got the idea for this flip flop refashion and also instructions for the five strand braid from Make It, Love It (http://www.makeit-loveit.com/2011/07/flip-flop-refashion-part-1-braided-straps.html).
 However, when I was laying the straps on my feet, I found that having a single wide strap going up the top of my foot was more flattering than the traditional V shaped design.

 Honestly, the hardest part was trying to stuff the fabric into the foam.
 Getting my superglued fingers unstuck was a close second.
 The most rewarding part was the fancy-smanchy five strand braid which was actually really easy and came out really well.
 If I were to do this again, I would start out with new, or at least cleaned, flip flops... the bottoms of the ones I worked with were kinda dusty and icky.
 I would also make my own soles out of leather so that the shoes look more streamlined and gladiator-like.